kitao/divsugar/docs/DivSugar.md

 Returns a unique ID string.

 ### `(DivSugar) getImageSize(src, callback)`
-Calls the callback function with the width and height of `src` image as two arguments.
+Calls the function `callback` with the width and height of the image `src` as two arguments.
 This method is chainable.

 ### `(String) getCSSColor(r, g, b)`